What Is ESG Investing and How Does It Compare to Traditional Investing?

 Performance measurement is an important part of any investment program.
 You should consider past performance when choosing a product, and then you should periodically review performance to see if the product has delivered as expected.

-Since ESG criteria are bound to affect performance to some degree, you should measure performance of ESG funds relative to the performance of funds with similar socially responsible investing guidelines.
+Since ESG criteria are bound to affect performance to some degree, you should measure the performance of ESG funds relative to the performance of funds with similar socially responsible investing guidelines.

-Comparing to other ESG products is a good way to measure peer-group performance.
+Comparing ESG products is a good way to measure peer-group performance.
 However, you might also want to compare performance relative to non-ESG approaches, such as market indexes like the S&P 500.
 That might give you a feel for the extent to which ESG investing is affecting your results.